MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ## Initial access alerts

-This section describes alerts indicating that a malicious actor may be attempting to gain an initial foothold into your organization.
+This section describes alerts indicating that a malicious actor might be attempting to gain an initial foothold into your organization.

 ### Activity from anonymous IP address

 **Description**

 Activity from an IP address that has been identified as an anonymous proxy IP address by Microsoft Threat Intelligence or by your organization.
-These proxies can be used to hide a device's IP address and may be used for malicious activities.
+These proxies can be used to hide a device's IP address and might be used for malicious activities.

 **TP**, **B-TP**, or **FP**?